ScienceCommunicationLab/KinesinLMS/paper/paper.md

 # Acknowledgements

 Work on ``KinesinLMS`` was supported by the National Institute for General Medical Sciences grants #5R25GM116704 and #1R25GM139147.
-The authors thank Rosa Veguilla and Elie Maksoud of SCL for user experience contributions and Benjamin Van Renterghem and Jill Vogel for code contributions.
+The authors would like to thank Rosa Veguilla and Elie Maksoud of SCL for user experience contributions and Benjamin Van Renterghem and Jill Vogel for code contributions.

 # References